5miinust: History

 In November 2023, 5miinust and Puuluup were announced as one of the semi-finalists of Eesti Laul 2024, the Estonian selection for the Eurovision Song Contest 2024, with the song "(Nendest) narkootikumidest ei tea me (küll) midagi".
 They qualified for the final during the first round of the semi-final.
 They ultimately won the final and earned the chance to represent Estonia at the contest.
 At Eurovision they were drawn to compete in the second semi-final, where they placed sixth out of 16 with 79 points, qualifying to the final, where they placed 20th out of 26 with 37 points.
+On 25 March 2026, former member Pavel Botšarov died by suicide at the age of 40.